From embargo to embrace, Saudi Arabia pushes Gulf detente

 The other countries had set Doha 13 demands, including closing Al Jazeera TV, shuttering a Turkish base, cutting links to the Muslim Brotherhood and downgrading ties with Iran.

-Additional reporting by Raya Jalabi in Dubai and Alaa Swilam in Cairo; Writing by Ghaida Ghantous; Editing by Tom Hogue, John Stonestreet, Nick Macfie and Timothy Heritage
+Additional reporting by Raya Jalabi in Dubai and Alaa Swilam in Cairo; Writing by Ghaida Ghantous; Editing by Tom Hogue, John Stonestreet, Nick Macfie, Timothy Heritage, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.